Aaron Boone pushed all the right buttons for the Yankees in the ALDS

 Here’s another one: Aaron Boone.

-Almost every one of Boone’s bullpen moves worked — his relievers threw 15 2/3 innings without allowing an earned run.
+Almost every one of Boone’s bullpen moves worked as his relievers threw 15 2/3 innings without allowing an earned run.
 Weaver, Clay Holmes and Tommy Kahnle formed a shutdown triumvirate that harkened back to the days of Mariano Rivera, Jeff Nelson and Mike Stanton, with Weaver saving all three ALDS wins in his first postseason action.

-Boone’s other decisions were leftfield, where Alex Verdugo started over Jasson Dominguez and provided excellent defense that the rookie probably isn’t capable of at this point; and first base, where Oswaldo Cabrera and Jon Berti each started two games in the absence of Anthony Rizzo, played surprisingly flawless defense and added a little sizzle to the bottom of the order.
+Boone’s other decisions were leftfield, where Alex Verdugo started over Jasson Dominguez and provided excellent defense that the rookie probably isn’t capable of at this point, and first base, where Oswaldo Cabrera and Jon Berti each started two games in the absence of Anthony Rizzo, played surprisingly flawless defense and added a little sizzle to the bottom of the order.

 The Yankees won with Aaron Judge batting .154 (2-for-13) with five walks.
 The probable AL MVP seemed to be getting his groove back in the final game, and if he goes on one of his home run barrages, the ALCS against Cleveland or Detroit could be a lot of fun for the folks in the Bronx.